zkoss-demo/gettingStarted/README.md

 `mvnw.cmd jetty:run`

+You can press `Ctrl + c` to stop the jetty server.

+## With Docker
+1. package the application as a war with Maven by `mvn clean package`
+2. run `docker-compose up`

 Then visit  http://localhost:8080/getzkup/ with your browser.

-You can press `Ctrl + c` to stop the jetty server.